Affordable classes at every level

 What people are saying

-"We've taken three classes with Angela and Lowell, and we loved them all!
+"We've taken 3 classes with Angela and Lowell and loved them all!
 Abner got excited when we pulled into the HSHV parking lot, and even more so when he saw Angela and Lowell.
-Classes were engaging and useful, for both humans and dogs; it was clear they put a lot of thought into them.
-When we had questions (or, let's be honest, complaints) about Abner's behavior and lack of impulse control, Angela and Lowell consistently made excellent suggestions, offered with a good dose of humor and common sense.
-Abner has turned into an amazing dog, and I attribute this in large part to the classes and good advice for out-of-class work that Angela and Lowell provided us."
+Classes were engaging and useful, for both humans and dogs; it was clear they put a lot of thought into them."

--Valerie B., Puppy Pre-School, Basic Manners, and Games Student
+-Valerie B., Puppy Pre-School and Basic Manners Student

-"Both my mother and I were very pleased with what we and Molly learned in the [Reactive Rover] class.
-We can already see positive changes in her behavior.
-On Sunday, Molly and I went to the local PetSmart, and hung around outside the door, then went in and walked the aisles.
-Molly came in fairly close proximity (about 2 feet) with 4 different dogs, and all we saw in her behavior was curiosity, which was a great change!"
+"My mother and I were very pleased with what we and Molly learned in [Reactive Rover].
+We can already see positive changes.
+Molly and I went to the local PetSmart, Molly came in fairly close proximity with 4 different dogs, and all we saw in her behavior was curiosity, which was a great change!"

 -Sandra, Reactive Rover Student

 "Kathy was always willing to go the extra mile, and was kind enough to stay after classes to answer any additional questions that students might have.
-Her knowledge, enthusiasm, and patience went a long way towards helping me establish a learning relationship with my puppy.
-There were plenty of good exercises and information in the class, but Kathy always made a point to answer questions from owners in a way that was tailored to their own puppy.
-I have seen a huge improvement in Mina over the past couple of weeks, and Kathy deserves a lot of credit for patiently teaching me how to interact with my puppy."
+Her knowledge, enthusiasm, and patience went a long way towards helping me establish a learning relationship with my puppy.”

 -Audrey H., Puppy Pre-School Student